sdsc-hpc-training-org/notebooks-101/Docs/source/methods/runningNotebooks.md

 * Compute node
 * GPU node

-In the sections below, we'll describe how to connect and how to run the notebooks and the security impacts of these configurations.
+The choices and combinations used to run notebooks affect the security and efficiency of you application.
+In the next sections, we'll describe how to connect and how to run the notebooks and the security impacts of these configurations.